zq99/knights-tour-solution-in-excel-vba/README.md

 This is my demo of solving the Knights Tour problem using Warnsdorf Rule.

+You can view a video the solution here: https://player.vimeo.com/video/233579477

 The code files have been separated from the main workbook, so they can be versioned controlled in Github.

 To view a demo of the solution open up the file demo.xlsb and press the button 'Start'.